OmoToonde/mhcld/README.md

-Below is a sample README file that documents the entire process of transforming raw data into business-ready datasets using the Medallion Architecture.

----

 # MHCLD Data Transformation Process
 ## Overview

 This document outlines the process of transforming raw data into business-ready datasets using the Medallion Architecture.
 The Medallion Architecture organizes data into different layers (bronze, silver, and gold) to streamline data processing and improve query performance.